 is being embedded within the document.

-screen shot shown below (figure 24) is how the
+screen shot shown below (figure 24) is how the dialog appears in macOS

-dialog appears on a macOS system.
+Mojave.
 The Windows dialog looks slightly

-different, but is functionally identical to the Mac.
+different, but is functionally identical to macOS.

 The other save options present in the dialog are